Tech-Matt/gravity/README.md

 # gravity
-Processing simulation of particles influenced by gravity and temperatures
+Processing simulation of particles influenced by gravity and temperatures.